 243 g of raw egg contains 347 kcal.
 208 kcal comes from fat, 122 kcal is taken from protein, and carbohydrate provides 7 kcal.

 Researchers from the Centers for Disease Control and Prevention (CDC) published a report in 2013 showing that

 Nutritionists and healthcare professionals say this figure is too high.

 As people get older, they tend to get fewer of their daily calories from fast foods.
 Fast foods make up only 6 percent of the daily calorie intake of older adults.

 However, with the number of highly calorific meals served in restaurants or aimed at younger individuals, it is important that people pay close attention to where they get their calories.

 The time of day at which a person eats can shape how effectively their body uses calories.

-Researchers at Tel Aviv University wrote in the journal Obesity that a large breakfast containing approximately 700 kcal is ideal for losing weight and lowering the risk of diabetes, heart disease, and high cholesterol.
+Researchers at Tel Aviv University wrote in the journal Obesity that a large breakfast containing approximately 700 kcal is

 A large breakfast may help to control body weight.
 When people eat matters as much as what they eat.

 Empty calories are those that provide energy but very little nutritional value.
 The parts of food that provide empty calories contain virtually no dietary fiber, amino acids, antioxidants, dietary minerals, or vitamins.